eduarddanziger/rmq-to-rest-api-forwarder/README.md

 ## Fuctionality

+- (Background) The Sound Windows Agent transforms its sound events into HTTP request messages and enquies them into a local RabbitMQ message broker
 - RabbitMQ-To-REST-API-Forwarder runs as a Docker container on the Sound Windows Agent host machine
-- Reads from a local RabbitMQ queue and POSTs/PUTs to the configured API base URL
+- It reads from a local RabbitMQ queue and POSTs/PUTs to the configured API base URL
-- Logging is handled by NLog (log files configured to be written to C:\ProgramData\<processname> by default, see appsettings.json)
-- Debouncing of frequent volume-change events.The respective time window is configurable via `RabbitMqMessageDeliverySettings:VolumeChangeEventDebouncingWindowInMilliseconds.
+- It applies debouncing of frequent volume-change PUT-requests.
+  * The respective time window is configurable via `RabbitMqMessageDeliverySettings:VolumeChangeEventDebouncingWindowInMilliseconds`.
-- Reliable delivery with delayed retries (via TTL and dead-lettering).
+- It guarantees reliable delivery with delayed retries
-  After the retry max is reached, the message is routed to a failed queue.
-  See settings: `RabbitMqMessageDeliverySettings:RetryDelayInSeconds`, `MaxRetryAttempts`.
+  * It uses retry and failed queues (the message is routed to a failed queue after the retry max is reached), see settings: `RabbitMqMessageDeliverySettings:RetryDelayInSeconds`, `MaxRetryAttempts`.

 ## Technologies Used

+- RabbitMQ-To-REST-API-Forwarder:
   - **.NET 8 Generic Host Template** builds Windows Console App or Windows Service.
   - **RabbitMQ.Client** library for interacting with RabbitMQ.
   - **NLog** logging library for .NET.
+  - Distributed as a Docker container, see `docker-compose.yml`.
+The respactive images are built via GitHub Actions CI/CD pipeline and regularary published to GitHub Container Registry.
+- RabbitMQ:
+  - Distributed as a Docker container, see an Official RabbitMQ Docker image and `docker-compose.yml`.

 ## Usage

 1. Install Docker Desktop on the Sound Windows Agent Windows machine:

 2. Download and unzip the latest rollout of RabbitMQ-To-REST-API-Forwarder: RmqToRestApiForwarder-x.x.x from the latest repository release assets: [Release](https://github.com/eduarddanziger/rmq-to-rest-api-forwarder/releases/latest)

+3. Create a `logs` folder in the unzipped folder

 3. Use docker-compose to bring the RabbitMQ and rmq-to-rest-api-forwarder containers up on the host machine:
    Open a PowerShell prompt in the unzipped folder and run: